Silver Alert issued for missing New Castle man

 A Statewide Silver Alert has been declared.

-The New Castle Police Department is investigating the disappearance of David Heaston, a 33 year old white male, 5 feet 10 inches tall, 220 pounds, brown hair with brown eyes, last seen wearing a light colored t-shirt and khaki shorts.
+The New Castle Police Department is investigating the disappearance of David Mise, a 63-year-old white male, 5 feet 11 inches tall, 390 pounds, white hair with blue eyes, last seen wearing a light blue polo shirt, dark blue shorts with red and blue flip-flops, and driving a silver 2021 Kia Rio with Arizona license 2NA8VC.

-David is missing from New Castle, Indiana which is 57 miles northeast of Indianapolis and was last seen on Friday, July 09, 2021 at 8:07 pm.
+David is missing from New Castle, Indiana which is 48 miles east of Indianapolis and was last seen on Tuesday, July 20, 2021 at 3:30 p.m.
 He is believed to be in extreme danger and may require medical assistance.